dewolfe001/card2website/README.md

 # BusinessCard2Website

 This repository contains a simple PHP prototype based on the PRD.
 The app lets users upload a business card image and stores the file in `uploads/` with a database record.
 A preview page shows the uploaded card and displays text extracted via OCR.
 A basic HTML generator can turn that text into a one-page website which users can view and download.
+The generator now also infers a NAICS classification via OpenAI to help shape the design.

 ## Requirements
 - PHP 8+